janmayer/talks/stable-diffusion/stable-diffusion.md

 <!--
 professional Portrait photo of Elon Musk in a black leather jacket in a cannabis plantation on planet Mars, red mountains in the background, black sky, inspirational, iconic, 8k, detailed, golden hour, beautiful day

--->
+a sports car made out of potatoes

+car made out of croissants

+closeup photo of an ice cream sundae in a glass with a cherry on top on a wooden dining table outside a small busy pedestrian shopping alley, beautiful sunny day, Florence, Italy, -->

 ---